mpenning/ciscoconfparse2/sphinx-doc/intro.rst

-ciscoconfparse2_ is similar to an advanced grep and diff API for python_; it should be used with text network configuration files (such as those from Cisco, Juniper, Palo Alto, etc).
+ciscoconfparse2_ is similar to an advanced grep and diff API for python_; it should be used with text network configuration files (such as those from Arista, Cisco, Juniper, Palo Alto, etc).
 It is the next generation of ciscoconfparse_, which was the primary development vehicle from 2007 until 2023.

 ciscoconfparse2_ can: